SANJEEVKUMAR262/invoice/README.md

 # Acadza Invoice System

-A single-file invoice management system for Acadza employees.
+A self-contained invoice management system.
+No install needed.

+## How to use
+Open `index.html` in a browser (serve over HTTP, not file://)

 ## Features
-- Employee dashboard with add/edit
+- Employee dashboard
-- PDF and DOCX invoice generation
+- PDF & DOCX invoice generation
-- Gmail integration for direct sending
+- Gmail integration for sending invoices
 - Monthly billing with TDS calculation

 ## Live App